 Design and Technology (DT) lessons are a variation of creative and practical activities, that teach pupils the knowledge, understanding and skills needed to design and make a product.
 Pupils research and develop alongside a specific criteria, in order to create innovative, functional and appealing products for a wide range of individuals or groups.
 Pupils are provided with opportunities to communicate their ideas through the use of, discussions, drawing, templates, IT and mock-ups.
 Pupils will have access to a wide range of equipment, including the use of safe and appropriate tools.
-They are encouraged to use these practically with the appropriate materials, in order to complete their design projects successfully.
-Pupils have access to a range of enrichment opportunities including a STEM week, baking/cooking and an enterprise day around Christmas time.
+They are encouraged to use these practically with the appropriate materials in order to complete their design projects successfully.
+Pupils have access to a range of enrichment opportunities to develop their DT skills.